 Therefore, arranging cover as early as possible in your life will allow you to draw upon the benefit of your younger age and good health and reap the benefits in the form of lower cost premiums.

 Secondly, the healthier the lifestyle you lead the more likely you are to outlive your life insurance policy meaning you are less of a risk to the insurer.

-Being overweight and smoking are two factors which will increase the cost of your monthly premiums but are also easily manageable.
+Being overweight and smoking are two factors which will increase the cost of your monthly premiums.

-Unfortunately, insurers class you as a smoker for 12 months after smoking or using nicotine replacement products, therefore the sooner you can quit the better.
+Unfortunately, insurers class you as a smoker for 12 months after smoking or using nicotine replacement products from brands like Iqos UAE, therefore the sooner you can quit the better.

 Equally, if you quit smoking once you already have cover in place, it is a good idea to inform your insurer as they may reduce the cost of your premiums as a result.

 Maintaining a healthy BMI also indicates to the insurer that you are in good health, therefore managing your weight to ensure you are within the ideal range when applying will help you secure lower monthly premiums.

 Finally, I understand it can be tempting to secure as much cover as possible to provide the best financial stance for your children.
 However, the larger the sum assured (covered arranged) the more you will pay on a monthly basis.

 Therefore, to ensure you aren’t paying any more than you need to, it is a good idea to work out exactly how much cover you require and only arrange this amount.

 A final note of good news is that life insurance is available for as little as 20p a day, giving you an indication of just how cheap cover can be.